LCR-ADS-Lab/LxGrTagger-Documentation/docs/1_structural type1/5_Syntactic function5.md

 4. Discussions
     - *It’s only if the sample is so bad, so contradictory to the (null) hypothesis, <ins>that we’re going to reject (it)</ins>.*
     - **Q:** Is this an ‘extraposed adjective+that-complement’ or a simple ‘adjective+that-complement clause’?
 Given that the phrase (‘so contradictory that~’) suggests a cause-effect relationship (e.g., it was so bad that I did not want to go there again), how does this affect its classification?
-   - **A:** This is not extraposed.
+    - **A1:** This is not extraposed.
 The ‘it’ is referential.
 And so the ‘that’ clause is a adjective + *that*-complement clause (of the adjective ‘bad’ in this case).
+    - **A2 (added 091024-MS):** This sounds controversial.
+See this example: *It's only if the sample is very bad, very contradictory to the (null) hypothesis, that we're going to reject the argument.* To me, that-clause looks like being extraposed.

 ---